arielfprado/Web_dev/README.md

 # Web_dev
 #### Repository for web development projects and discussions

- - Github API Interface: Front-end application created with reausable components using React.JS and the public Github API
- 	- services: Github API request
- 	- providers: Context and states creation and data placement from API
- 	- hooks: Centralizes all the functions and information from the providers
- 	- global: Sets the global style using styled-components
- 	- components: All the components used in the application, like layout, header, profile and repositories

- - Memory Game: Web game using HTML 5, CSS 3 & JavaScript to create a memory game with rock n roll theme
- 	- index: HTML structure
- 	- style: CSS style
- 	- script: JavaScript code
- 	- img folder: Folder with all .jpg images used in the game

- - Portfolio template: Web template (PC & mobile) for professional and personal portfolio
- 	- index: HTML structure
-	- style: CSS structure
-	- office: image.jpg required for template

 - Javascript DIO Course: Small projects criated to improve Javascript knowledge
 	- Approved students: Object destructuring to perform grades ranking
 	- Calculator: Inputs receiving from end-user, strings manipulation